SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Test out your form, because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.

 A few moderators miss out on people's surnames either due to forgetfulness or believing that the surname for someone named something like Sudiksha wasn't required.
+Well, we ended up having 2 Sudikshas, and who knows which Sudhiksha stole the attendance of the other.

 code word stuff in round 2, people talk about their teammates, they don't remember names, etc.